Snowman cupcakes are super cute and fun Christmas cupcakes made with a chocolate cupcake base, and decorated with marshmallows and frosting!

 How to Stick the Noses to the Marshmallow Heads

 To stick the fondant noses to the marshmallows, use a little bit of water.
-You could also use sugar fondant glue, or even a little bit of shortening will help!
+You could also use sugar fondant glue, or even a little bit of shortening or frosting will help!

 How to Make the Buttercream Frosting